brentp/mosdepth/README.md

 If you do want to install from source, see the [travis.yml](https://github.com/brentp/mosdepth/blob/master/.travis.yml) and the [install.sh](https://github.com/brentp/mosdepth/blob/master/scripts/install.sh).

+If you use archlinux, you can [install as a package](https://aur.archlinux.org/packages/mosdepth/)

 ## distribution output

 This is **useful for QC**.